 Below the screen title, a table containing three columns is displayed.

 Subject Title – This will display the title of email sent.
-X_PARTNER_EMAILMESSAGES.SUBJECT is displayed in this column.
+X_PARTNER_EMAIL_MESSAGE.SUBJECT is displayed in this column.

 Sent To – This will display all the groups/separate email ids that the email was sent to.
-The groups/email ids for an email sent or saved as draft will be fetched from the X_PARTNER_EMAILRECIPIENTS table.
+The groups/email ids for an email sent or saved as draft will be fetched from the X_PARTNER_EMAIL_RECIPIENT table.

-Sent Date – The sent date field will display the date(X_PARTNER_EMAILMESSAGES.SENT_DATE) on which email was sent if it is in sent status or will the text ‘Draft’ if email is in draft status.
+Sent Date – The sent date field will display the date(X_PARTNER_EMAIL_MESSAGE.SENT_DATE) on which email was sent if it is in sent status or will the text ‘Draft’ if email is in draft status.

 Sorting will be available for all the columns of the table.
 Both ascending and descending sort will be enabled.
 The columns will be sorted in ascending order by default.